Bus Accident Claims – How Much Compensation Can I Claim?

 Contact our advisors today if you are unsure which avenue to take when claiming bus accident compensation.

 We’ve put together this guide to let you know how you could seek compensation following a road traffic accident on a bus.
-Whether you’ve had a bus accident in London or elsewhere in the country, as long as the following criteria applies to you, you could have grounds for a valid claim:
+You could have grounds for a valid claim if:

 • You were owed a duty of care